 "The future of corporate banking is real-time, particularly with the rise of more immediate payments systems in the region," says Thomas Zink, research manager, IDC Financial Insights.
 "Moving forward, banks would not be able to get away with updating data once a week.
 Their corporate clients will demand real-time transactions and data delivery," he adds.

-Analytic applications, Applications, Digital transformation, Financial resource management, Governance, risk and compliance infrastructure, IT operations and implementation, Messaging security, Mobility, Sales operations, Security management, Software
+Analytic applications, Applications, Digital transformation strategies, Financial resource management, Governance, risk and compliance infrastructure, IT operations and implementation, Messaging security, Mobility, Sales operations, Security management, Software